mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 If multiple dialects, incompatible extensions, or closed implementations of the protocol emerge, there is a risk of losing interoperability.
 This must be mitigated with compliance test suites and formal contracts.

-### 10.6 Long-term Vision: Infrastructure for Autonomous LLMs
+### 10.6 Long term Vision: Infrastructure for Autonomous LLMs

 MCP could play a key role as a foundational infrastructure in: